kevgo/observable-process/README.md

-## Related libraries
+## related libraries

 * [nexpect](https://github.com/nodejitsu/nexpect):
-  Allows to define expectations on command output, and send it input, but doesn't allow to add more listeners to existing processes.
+  Allows to define expectations on command output, and send it input, but doesn't allow to add more listeners to existing long-running processes.